Ornamental Pineapple Plant Indoor Care and Propagation: Ananas Bromeliad Care

 Ornamental Pineapple Plant Problems

-Ornamental Pineapple (Ananas Bromeliads) growing problems are brown leaf tips, drooping leaves, leaf patches, plant death, pests and diseases among others.
+Ornamental Pineapples (Ananas Bromeliads) common problem are yellow leaves, brown leaf tips, drooping leaves, leaf patches, plant death, pests and diseases among others.
 Keep reading for more on these problems, theier remedies and solutions.

 Pests

 Common pests in Ornamental Pineapple Plant are scales and mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil to get rid of the pests.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Make sure to follow the manufacturers directions.

 Brown leaf tips

-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier or grow the plant in a bathroom, laundry area, kitchen and other moist areas in the home if the lighting is adequate.
+Brown leaf tips in Ornamental Pineapple Plant are due to low humidity.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a well-lit bathroom, laundry area, kitchen and other moist areas in the home.

 Dark, soft and drooping leaves